gnachman/iterm2-website/_posts/2011-01-08-documentation.md

 If you hold shift while clicking the existing selection is extended.

 If you hold cmd and click on a URL it will be opened.
+If you hold cmd and click on a filename, it will be opened.
+There is special support for Macvim, Textmate, and BBEdit when you cmd-click on a text file's name: if it is followed by a colon and line number, the file will be opened at that line number.
+The current directory is tracked if you have your shell prompt set the window title, <a href="http://www.faqs.org/docs/Linux-mini/Xterm-Title.html#toc4">as described here</a>.

 If you hold cmd you can drag and drop selected text.